ArjunAloshious/Online-Auction-Micro-Project/README.md

 ### Online Auction Micro-Project

-Please refer to the Project Documentation PDF file included above for detailed information and screenshots.
+Please refer to the Project Documentation PDF file included above for detailed information with screenshots.